-I've received a couple of emails recently about visiting Greece in January and February.
+Have you ever wondered what visiting Greece in January and February is like?
 Here's my travel tips and advice for visiting Greece in winter.

 Visiting Greece in Winter

 If you're planning to visit Greece in January or February, these frequently asked questions and answers might be of use.
-Have any other questions about Greece in winter you'd like answering?
-Leave a comment below and I'll get back to you!
+Let's start off with an obvious one, and build up from there!

 Answer: You could almost definitely book tours a day or two before you want to go, as tour operators will have room.
 From a practical point of view though, my travel tip is to book in advance.

 This is from experience!
 I'm currently traveling around Asia, and we've spent a surprising amount of time researching and booking tours on the fly.

 If we had booked in advance, we'd have more time enjoying the sights and sounds, and less time in front of a computer screen!